 - Selecting a suitable waterway for kayaking is important.
 Start on small, calm bodies of water for your first kayaking trip.
 Plan your launch and exit spots, check for potential hazards, areas that may require portaging, and always double check the weather conditions.

 Kayaking 101: A Brief Overview Of The Sport

 Kayaks were invented by the native people – Inuit, Aleut, and Yup’ik people – that lived in Arctic regions at least 4000 years ago.
 Yup, the history of kayaking dates that far!

 However, it’s not until the mid-1800s that they were introduced in Europe and primarily used for skimming across the cold waters.
 Germans and French were the first to recognize other potential uses for kayaks and began using them for recreational purposes.

 From there, kayaking – as you and I know it today – evolved into a highly versatile on-the-water activity that takes on many different forms.
 And with so many styles of kayaking and different types of kayaks, one can choose from, it’s safe to say that it offers something for everyone.

 Here’s a list of the types of kayaking that seem to be extremely popular these days:

-- Recreational kayaking – relaxing, easy for beginners, kids-friendly, usually done on small lakes and slow-moving rivers, with the primary goal of having fun.
+- Recreational kayaking – relaxing, easy for beginner kayakers, kids-friendly, usually done on small lakes and slow-moving rivers, with the primary goal of having fun.

 - Whitewater kayaking, an adrenaline-fueled and dangerous sport that involves rivers, streams, and creeks where whitewater rapids are present.